eshard/rust_reven/README.md

 - Please detail what is the problem in a specific text file
 - Provide a solution that you would propose to fix it
 - Add the patched code and documentation to the repository
+- you are only allowed to modify the file src/changeme.rs
 - Provide us a git patch or pull request with your work